named-data/PyNDN2/INSTALL.md

     SET VS90COMNTOOLS=%VS120COMNTOOLS%

-To install pycrypto, in a command prompt enter:
+To install the cryptography package, in a command prompt enter:

-    c:\Python27\Scripts\pip.exe install pycrypto
+    c:\Python27\Scripts\pip.exe install cryptography

 Optional: To run trollius in Python 2.7, it apparently needs some DLLs from Python 3.
 So, to run trollius in Python 2.7, install Python 3.